hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

     [ 2 3 ] [ - - - - - ] [ 4 5 ]

-now, this clusterization is the first one we've seen so far in this discussion that can serve as a startingpoint for N. the items (numbers) that remain in this clusterization at this point are in the "correct" "place" for the final output clusterization; that is, they are in the correct order with respect to each other, and still clusterized.
+now, this clusterization is the first one we've seen so far in this discussion that can serve as a startingpoint for list N. the items (numbers) that remain in this clusterization at this point are in the "correct" "place" for the final output clusterization; that is, they are in the correct order with respect to each other, and still clusterized.